 The one-party state still ruthlessly cracks down on protests, jails dissidents, bans trade unions and controls local media.

-Trade also dominated much of the first day of the unusually long trip.
+Trade dominated much of the first day of the unusually long trip.

 A series of deals were unveiled worth some US$16 billion (S$22 billion), including an agreement for VietJet, Vietnam's privately-owned budget airline, to spend US$11.3 billion on Boeing passenger jets.

-Quang said the pact can "be a driver of economic growth in (the) Asia-Pacific region", adding Vietnam "is committed to fully implementing" all of its clauses, which include recognition of workers' rights.
+Quang welcomed the TPP, committing Vietnam "to fully implementing" all of its clauses which include recognition of workers' rights.

 The approval rate was even higher among young people in a nation where the median age is around 29.

 Like most Vietnamese, 25-year-old Doan Quang Vinh from Hanoi was born long after the war.

 "For me, the American war against Vietnam is a matter of the past, and though we must not forget the past, we should not dwell on it.
 We should look towards the future," he told AFP.